RalphD4/shopping-cart-system/README.md

-# shopping-cart-system
-Backend simulation of an online shopping cart in Java using OOP design.

-# Shopping Cart System (Java)

 ## Overview
 This project is a backend simulation of an online shopping cart system built in Java.
 It demonstrates object-oriented design, data modeling, and core backend logic for managing customers, products, and shopping carts.